 Once you’ve talked to the building department and have gotten some feedback and somewhat of a verbal OK, it is time to start picking out the greenhouse.
 The greenhouse will need to meet the building codes for wind, rain and snow ratings for agricultural structures in your zone and property.
 That will narrow down the choices if you’re in a high wind or snow zone.

-It’s only after the permits are approved that you actually put money down on a structure.
+It’s only after the permits are approved that you should put money down on a structure.
 In the meantime, the county will tell you what’s needed for site preparation, erosion control, water catchment or diversion, etc. Some areas require more infrastructure than others.
 It’s always best to work with a project manager from the area.
-They typically know the proper terminology and are prepared for curve balls in the permitting process.
+They typically know the proper terminology and are prepared for curveballs in the permitting process.

 Most greenhouses we commonly see around farms and nursery supply centers are single structures.
 This means there is just one greenhouse with nothing connecting it to another structure.
-This freestanding structure might have guttered connects, or it might not.
+This freestanding structure might have guttered connections, or it might not.
 Some greenhouse models automatically come with gutters, while others just let the water fall to the ground.
-The greenhouses that do have a gutter often times can be gutter connected.
-This means we actually put another greenhouse directly next to another and join them at the gutter.
+The greenhouses that do have a gutter can usually be gutter-connected.
+This means we put another greenhouse directly next to another and join them at the gutter.

 A greenhouse is typically made up of four sides (two end walls where you normally see doors, and two side walls) and a roof.
 The side wall height can also be called the gutter height and eave height.
 Back to the gutter-connected, this type of greenhouse allows for acreage-size structures.
 It’s also called a range of greenhouses.
 For example, you might have a range of 11 42-ft. by 120-ft., gutter-connected structures and in that range, six are flowering, three are veg and the other two are processing.
 The processing can be clad in sheet metal like a warehouse while still gutter-connected to the flower and veg range of houses.

 So, the trucks have arrived, the pad is ready and the process can begin.
-We move onto the installation process.
 A reputable greenhouse company should offer parts that are punched, pressed, pre-drilled, pre-bent and ready to assemble.
 Be aware that when buying a lower-priced greenhouse frame, the frame itself might be cheaper upon initial purchase, but you will have to hire contractors to do the grinding, welding and drilling, which can increase overall costs.